West Bengal Industrial Development Corporation

 GSDF Growth

-In addition to the above factors, Bengal's ease of doing business ecosystem adds huge value in terms of supporting the exports sector of the state.
+In addition to the above factors, Bengal’s ease of doing business ecosystem adds huge value in terms of supporting the exports sector of the state.
 The state has taken up a wide range of initiatives to strengthen the regulatory mechanisms in order to aid the investors in their business activities and significantly reduce the average time to set up a business.
-These initiatives include Silpa Sathi - 24*7 digital Single Window Service for providing necessary statutory compliances, Jomir Tothya app to facilitate digitization of land records, etc. West Bengal has been among the leading states on the Ease of Doing Business (EoDB) rankings, and it has been awarded as the best state for EoDB in the Skoch Governance Report, 2021.
+These initiatives include State-Level Investment Synergy Committee, Silpa Sathi - 24*7 digital Single Window Service for providing necessary statutory compliances, Jomir Tothya app to facilitate digitization of land records, etc. West Bengal has been among the leading states on the Ease of Doing Business (EoDB) rankings, and it has been awarded as the best state for EoDB in the Skoch Governance Report, 2021.

 Furthermore, adding to the sector dedicated policies, value chain availability, state’s strategic location, expansive network of transportation & logistics infrastructure as given below, reduces the logistics cost and time of exporters, thereby, offering West Bengal a notable position in the Indian trade scenario.